 Indeed, in recent years an increasing number of students have used the MBA experience to build and launch startups.
-Even those who do not want to start a new business can put an MBA in Entrepreneurship to work: employers are increasingly looking for candidates entrepreneurship skills to spearhead new initiatives and streamline processes.
+Even those who do not want to start a new business can put an MBA in Entrepreneurship to work: employers are increasingly looking for entrepreneurship skills to spearhead new initiatives and streamline processes.

-Over the past few years, New York City has become a global center for startups: by some estimates, almost $14 billion worth of venture capital was dumped into the city’s startups in 2018 alone.
-Columbia’s tapping into this with its Columbia Business Lab, which provides co-working space for student-created startups.
+Over the past few years, New York City has become a global center for startups: by some estimates, billions of dollars in venture capital is dumped into the city’s startups each year.
+Columbia is tapping into the city’s entrepreneurial spirit with the Columbia Business Lab, which provides co-working space for student-created startups.
 Although Columbia doesn't offer an MBA in Entrepreneurship per se, the school's Eugene Lang Entrepreneurship Center offers many resources for entrepreneurs, including some specialized MBA curriculum.View School Profile

 Through the school's close ties to Silicon Valley, its Center for Entrepreneurial Studies, and a variety of related electives, Stanford has been laying the groundwork for successful entrepreneurs.
-And indeed, Stanford MBAs tend to be strongly entrepreneurial: some 16 percent of Stanford's MBA class of 2018 started their own businesses.
+And indeed, Stanford MBAs tend to be strongly entrepreneurial: the school reports that 18 percent of the MBA class of 2020 started their own businesses.
 MBA students can pursue the school's unique "Startup Garage," a project-based course which allows teams to develop, prototype, and test a business idea.
 Although the school does not offer an MBA focused specifically on entrepreneurship, it does offer a number of entrepreneurship electives.View School Profile

 In recent years, the Hong Kong-based school has nurtured a fertile ecosystem for would-be MBA entrepreneurs.
 Through its Entrepreneurship Center, HKUST hosts a range of business plan competitions and networking events.
 The school also offers an MBA concentration in Entrepreneurship and Family Business.
 HKUST is currently featured in the Top MBAs for Entrepreneurs ranking from the Financial Times.View School Profile